|Last Quarterly Update:||1/23/2017|

 |SIC Codes:||6311, 6321, 6324, 6331, 6351, 6361, 6399|

 |Quarterly Industry Update||Call Prep Questions||Website & Media Links|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Demand is driven by demographics and commercial transactions, as well as by legal or financial requirements affecting customers.
 Consumers are usually required by states to buy auto insurance and by lenders to buy homeowners insurance, for example.
 The profitability of individual companies depends on effective marketing and on the ability to accurately estimate future payments.
 Large companies have big economies of scale in administration and in access to capital, as well as advertising and marketing.
 Small companies can compete successfully by specializing in particular products or industries.
-The US industry is concentrated: the ...
+The US ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options